Externally Valid Policy Choice: Wasserstein Neighborhoods

 \section{Wasserstein Neighborhoods}

-We consider families of target populations $\mc Q$ that are neighborhoods of the experimental population $P$ under appropriate choices of Wasserstein meteric.
-This section introduces the Wasserstein neighborhoods we work with and shows that the radius of $\mc Q$ has a clear interpretation as the maximal change in the ATE between the experimental and target populations.
+In this section, we describe the set of target populations we work with and show that the neighborhood size has a clear interpretation as the maximal change in the ATE between the experimental and target populations.
+We then compare our approach with recent approaches using $f$-divergences (such as Kullback--Leibler divergence).